PrincetonUniversity/CBEMDGPU/README.md

 	In fact, compilation may succeed with a bad version but the run time behavior produces unexpected (incorrect) results.
 	For the K20 cards on tiger, the latest toolkit (v5.5) must be loaded.
 	To do so, load the module cudatoolkit/5.5.22 before attempting to compile the program.
-	The Makefile must include flags consistent with the GPUs version of CUDA (which on tiger in 3.5) so the Makefile_cuda contains a flag "NVFLAGS = -gencode arch=compute_35,code=sm_35"  for the .cu files.
+	The Makefile must include flags consistent with the GPUs version of CUDA (which on TIGER in 3.5) so the Makefile_cuda contains a flag "NVFLAGS = -gencode arch=compute_35,code=sm_35"  for the .cu files.
 	Furthermore, you will find that preprocessor flags NVCC and NOGPU are found throughout the code which act as switches to activate/deactivate GPU functionality throughout the compilation process.

 3. Tiger GPUs